 $ sudo rpm -ivh *.rpm

 When installing packages manually like this, you’ll need to make sure to resolve all the dependencies and install missing packages yourself.

 Running Percona Server for MySQL¶

 Percona Server for MySQL stores the data files in

 default.
 You can find the configuration file that is used to manage Percona Server for MySQL in

 Starting the service

-Percona Server isn’t started automatically on RHEL and CentOS after it gets installed.
+Percona Server for MySQL is not started automatically on RHEL and CentOS after it gets installed.
 You should start it by running: